Emmotes/ic_spoilers/docs/walnut.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Temporary Alliance** (Guess)
-> The effect of Documancer is increased by 100% for each Champion in the formation with an affiliation other than the "C" Team.
+> The effect of $(upgrade_name id) is increased by 100% for each Champion in the formation with an affiliation other than the "C" Team.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>